-Already a recognized superfood, blueberries are an ideal brain food.
+Already a recognized superfood, blueberries are ideal brain food.
 Loaded with phytochemicals, blueberries have been found to help protect against free radicals that can damage brain cells.
 Blueberries have also been linked to an increase in healthy brain function.
 A 2012 study found that eating flavonoids, found in berries, can slow cognitive decline as we age, while blueberries have been linked to improvements in memory, learning and slowing neurodegenerative oxidative stress.

 Brain food: dark green vegetables

-The advice we got as children to eat our greens was right.
+The advice we received as children to eat our greens was right.
 Packed with vitamin E, folic acid, B6, B12 and iron, dark green vegetables such as spinach, kale and broccoli may have a wide range of positive effects on brain health.

 A 2013 study by the National Academy of Sciences in the US found that folic acid, B6 and B12 can improve brain health and slow brain atrophy, including reducing brain shrinkage in the brain area most impacted by Alzheimer’s disease.

 Broccoli is the star of the show.
-High is sulfurophane, eating broccoli as a brain food may reduce the damage caused by free radicals, reduce inflammation and help detoxify your brain.
+High is sulforaphane, eating broccoli as a brain food may reduce the damage caused by free radicals, reduce inflammation and help detoxify your brain.
 This is thanks to compounds found in broccoli including kaempferol, an anti-inflammatory flavonoid, and three glucosinolate phytonutrients.

 Brain food: tomatoes

 Add tomatoes to a green leafy salad to help increase brain health.
 Tomatoes are a useful brain food, working to lower the damage caused by free radicals and lowering brain inflammation.
-This is due to a variety of brain boosting compounds found in tomatoes, including lycopene and beta-carotene – both carotenoids, which are antioxidants and are helpful in reducing inflammation.
+This is due to a variety of brain-boosting compounds found in tomatoes, including lycopene and beta-carotene – both carotenoids, which are antioxidants and are helpful in reducing inflammation.

 Brain food: eggs